pbobrien/gnss_differential_processing/README.md

 This repository contains scripts and tools that perform post-processing kinematic (PPK) differential corrections on GNSS data collected using a base station and rover.
 The processing script was originally designed to work with Hi-Target antennae, but alterations can be made to work with any RINEX file containing markers within the rover RINEX files.

 ## Dependencies
 This software makes use of the Python programming language and was built on Python 3.13.5.
-Additional package requirements can be found in the requirements.txt file.
+Additional package requirements can be found in the requirements.txt file (*not yet provided*).

 In order to run the differential correction and optional base station positioning, the [RTKLIB](https://github.com/tomojitakasu/RTKLIB)software must be installed.
 Ensure that the folder containing all of the RTKLIB information is placed in the same folder as the Python script.
 It can be placed in a different location, but the path will need to be entered manually before starting the processing.